Page 1: Biography

 Poet, journalist, politician

-This biography was written by W. S. Broughton and was first published in the Dictionary of New Zealand BiographyVolume 2, 1993
+This biography, written by W. S. Broughton, was first published in the Dictionary of New Zealand Biography, vol 2, 1993, and updated in May, 2014.

 Thomas Bracken, the son of Margaret Kiernan and her husband, Thomas Bracken, was baptised a Catholic at Clonee, County Meath, Ireland, on 30 December 1841.
 His mother died in 1846, and his father, a postmaster, died in 1852.
 Thomas was cared for by an aunt until about the age of 12, when he was sent to Australia to the care of his uncle, John Kiernan, a farmer at Moonee Ponds, near Melbourne.
 He worked on his uncle's farm for about a year, and was then apprenticed to a chemist in Bendigo.
 After about 18 months he went to work on a station at Colbinabbin, north-east of Bendigo, where he became a proficient horseman and shearer.
 Little is known of this period of Bracken's life, except that he began writing verse during these years and published a volume, The haunted vale, in 1867.